schematics/schematics/README.md

 3. Remove keys we're not interested in.

-4. Provide helpers to remove keys in Mongo's representation before the data is sent to a user.
+4. Provide helpers to remove keys in the Python representation before the data is sent to a user.

 5. Provide helpers for reshaping dictionaries depending on the intended